 Clinical affiliations occur during October through December of the first year in 2nd Semester and last approximately 6-8 weeks.
 Students train in either civilian or military PT clinics mostly in the Joint Base San Antonio area and surrounding communities.
-The 12-month clinical internship is 52 weeks of clinical training and takes place at Army and Air Force military facilities in the San Antonio Area, Naval Medical Center-San Diego, CR Darnall Army Medical Center at Ft Hood TX, William Beaumont Army Medical Center at Ft Bliss TX, and Madigan Army Medical Center at JBLM-Fort Lewis, WA.
-The clinical internship is the 4th Semester and the final phase of training prior to graduation.
+The 12-month clinical internship is 52 weeks of clinical training and takes place in San Antonio, TX for the Army and Air Force.
+The Navy clinical internship is located in San Diego, CA.

 1. Where is the campus located?

 All didactic coursework takes place at the US Army Medical Department Center and School, Health Readiness Center of Excellence located at Joint Base San Antonio-Ft Sam Houston, TX.

 2. How many credit hours is in the Army-Baylor University DPT Program?
 How can I learn more about the curriculum?